hiddentao/i21n/README.md

 * Named-variable interpolation
 * Flexible configuration format
 * Set default and fallback locale
+* Load additional locale data at any time
 * Works in Node.js and browser
 * Small, no external dependencies